-While charge-offs represent the realization of loan losses that have occurred, an increase in ALLL under the Scenario represents the recognition of loan losses and occurs in advance of the loan loss realization under generally accepted accounting principles (GAAP).
+While charge-offs represent the realization of loan losses that would have occurred each period in the hypothetical stress test, an increase in ALLL under the Scenario represents the recognition of loan losses and occurs in advance of the loan loss realization under generally accepted accounting principles (GAAP).
 The ALLL is management's estimate of incurred credit losses inherent in the loan portfolio at a specified point in time.
 Changes in the ALLL balance are reflected through the provision to help ensure adequate coverage of losses inherent in the loan portfolio at the specified point in time.
-Projected provision expense associated with the change in the allowance for unfunded credit commitments is included in pre-provision net revenue.
+Projected provision expense associated with the change in the allowance for unfunded credit commitments is included in preprovision net revenue.

 The commercial loan portfolio consists of commercial real estate (CRE) loans, which include CRE construction loans, and commercial non-real estate loans, which include commercial and industrial (C&I) loans and all other commercial loans.
-Estimated losses over the nine quarter horizon on the commercial loan portfolio, including all other loans, totaled \$17.9 billion, or 53%, of the total loan losses in the Scenario.
+Estimated losses over the nine-quarter horizon on the commercial loan portfolio, including all other loans, totaled \$14.4 billion, or 55%, of the total loan losses in the Scenario.
 The estimated commercial loan losses were influenced by changes in the projected economic variables, particularly GDP, the unemployment rate, and commercial real estate prices.

 The consumer loan portfolio consists of residential real estate loans (first lien, junior lien and home equity lines of credit), credit cards, and other consumer loans (primarily student loans, auto loans, and unsecured personal loans/lines of credit).
-Estimated losses over the nine quarter horizon on the consumer portfolio totaled \$15.6 billion, or 47%, of the total loan losses in the Scenario.
-The estimated consumer loan losses were influenced by changes in the projected economic variables, notably the unemployment rate and home price index (HPI).
+Estimated losses over the nine-quarter horizon on the consumer portfolio totaled \$11.7 billion, or 45%, of the total loan losses in the Scenario.
+The estimated consumer loan losses were influenced by changes in the projected economic variables, notably the unemployment rate and home price index (HPI), and changes in the portfolio including the sale of Pick-a-Pay loans.